 The golems that have been selected for your team will battle in a turn-based fashion against a team of enemy Titans.
 Some cards have special abilities that can be activated while others will strictly deal damage.
 Choose your actions and order of attacks carefully or your Titans may wind up down for the count.

-Mobile gamers who enjoy gambling, crafting and collecting mechanics will likely find Titans an enjoyable game.
+Mobile gamers who enjoy gambling, crafting, and collecting mechanics will likely find Titans an enjoyable game.
 Those looking for a strategic battle card game on mobile however may be a little disappointed with this one.
 Titans is a fun battle card collecting game available for iOS and Android from Uken Studios.
-Download it yourself and see what you think.

 This game was free to download and was reviewed on a Samsung Galaxy S4.